ShaunOwens/Scarlata/Updates.md

 # Updates

+6/11/2018
+Use information obtained in meetings to start matching HSC sources to zoo sources.
+This involves using list comprehension to complete a query very quickly and save the results.
+This doesn't work exactly like I would like it to.
+It workes for one loop through a large query but breakes in the second one.
+It seems when calling the request again, the return result is the same as the last request no matter what is fed into the array assined to ra and dec.
+I have used several different sized lists, rerun the code printing every step to make sure it is doing what I want it to do, and even run the request outside of the loop and it is still broken.
+I will continue testing...

 6/08/2018
 Prepare for meeting.
 Meeting went well.
 I now understand what I was doing wrong and what I need to do to fix it.
 Will start working on this tonight.